-With its roots firmly in the traditions of the past but its eyes keenly on the future, 2019’s festival – its third outing – will present the work of exciting emerging artists alongside that of household names.
-Featuring both large scale and intimate gigs in the heart of the city, HOME will be the festival’s hub, with The Ritz and Gorilla also playing a key part in the proceedings.
+With its roots in the traditions of the past but its eyes keenly on the future, 2021’s three-day Manchester Folk Festival will present the work of exciting emerging artists alongside that of household names.
+Featuring both large scale and intimate gigs in the heart of the city, HOME, as usual, will be the Festival’s hub, with The Ritz, Royal Northern College of Music, International Anthony Burgess Foundation, Peveril of the Peak and The Briton’s Protection also playing a part in the proceedings.

 Highlights of this year’s line-up include Spiers & Boden (described by The Guardian as “the finest instrumental duo on the traditional scene”) and Peter Knight’s Gigspanner Big Band – a now-six-piece act whose high-energy, virtuosic performances appeal equally to traditionalists and to those looking for something more experimental.
 New four-piece supergroup The English Fiddle Ensemble are also a must-watch, alongside Kathryn Tickell & The Darkening, who invoke the powerful, shamanic sounds of ancient Northumbria.

 This year’s Festival also boasts a number of acclaimed singer-songwriters.
 Luke Concannon, credited with being one of Ed Sheeran’s main inspirations, will perform his first show in three years at HOME, while musicians’ musician Jesca Hoop will bring her intricately detailed, acoustic-led live show to RNCM, supported by rising stars The Magpies.
 Lady Nade and Sam Carter are also well worth checking out at International Anthony Burgess Foundation (a new venue for the Festival), while much-loved Yorkshire folk duo O’Hooley & Tidow perform at HOME.